-WASHINGTON – The American Forest & Paper Association (AF&PA) presented its 2014 Better Practices, Better Planet 2020 Sustainability Awards at AF&PA’s annual meeting on Friday, Nov.
-7 in Carefree, Ariz.
+WASHINGTON – The American Forest & Paper Association (AF&PA) presented its 2015 Better Practices, Better Planet 2020 Sustainability Awards at AF&PA’s annual meeting on Friday, Nov.
+13 in San Antonio, Texas.

-Designed to recognize exemplary sustainability programs and initiatives in the paper and wood products manufacturing industry, the annual awards are given based on the merit of entries received across multiple categories.
-This year, five companies were chosen to receive seven awards from 26 outstanding submissions across the industry.
+Designed to recognize exemplary sustainability programs and initiatives in the paper and wood products manufacturing industry, AF&PA’s annual awards are given based on the merit of entries received across multiple categories.
+This year, seven companies received eight awards from 26 outstanding submissions across the industry.

 Leadership in Sustainability – Paper Recovery for Recycling

 Leadership in Sustainability – Energy Efficiency/Greenhouse Gas Reduction (Large Company)